google/bundletool/README.md

 Bundletool is a tool to manipulate Android App Bundles.

-The **Android App Bundle** is a new format for publishing Android apps in app distribution stores such as the Play Store.
+The **Android App Bundle** is a new format for publishing Android apps in app distribution stores such as Google Play.

 Bundletool has a few different responsibilities: